Teacher Participation Program and Staff Employment Opportunities

 The engineering education skills learned and practiced will be a tremendous asset in the future for engaging students in more traditional classroom settings and for developing various STEM-integrated academic lesson plans.
 Applicants should be interested in learning how to use engineering problem-solving methodology to facilitate academic connections in their classrooms.
 They should be highly motivated and enthusiastic individuals, interested in hands-on activities, and able to work well with peers and children.

-Stipend Rates are $130/day for time spent in the camps and in training.
+Stipend Rates are $20/hour for time spent preparing for camps, at training and in the camps.
 Daily camp hours run approximately 8:00am until 4:30pm.
 Additional time may be required before and after the daily camp session.
 Lunches are provided during the camps and training sessions.
 We are not limiting teachers to selecting camps based solely on the grade levels that they currently teach.
+Position Information Flyer

 NC State University Undergraduate Students